sailpoint-oss/developer.sailpoint.com/products/idn/tools/cli/sanitize.md

 Learn how to use the CLI to sanitize your HAR files in this guide.

-In IdentityNow (IDN), you occasionally need to troubleshoot issues, and often some of the most helpful data can be a HAR file collected of your browsers API calls made while replicating the issue.
+When you're troubleshooting issues you encounter using Identity Security Cloud, some of the most helpful data can be contained in a HAR file  collected from your browser's API calls made while replicating the issue.

-The problem lies in the amount of information, specifically sensitive information that that file contains, due to the nature of what it is capturing.
-This is where the CLI comes in.
-The CLI can be used to sanitize the HAR file, removing sensitive information, while still leaving the file in a useful state for support to troubleshoot the issue.
+The problem lies in the amount of information, specifically sensitive information that the HAR file contains, due to the nature of the data it's capturing.
+The CLI is very useful for this.
+You can use the CLI to sanitize the HAR file, which removes sensitive information but still still leaves the file in a useful state for troubleshooting the issue.

 The existing support guide for collecting and sanitizing the HAR file [can be found here](https://support.sailpoint.com/csm?id=kb_article_view&sysparm_article=KB0011711#_gl=1*17esz5f*_gcl_au*MTczOTU0NDU4NC4xNjkxNjc5NzY2)